-Timothy P. Prince practices in the areas of personal injury, wrongful death, products liability, class actions, wrongful termination and general civil litigation and appeals.
+Timothy P. Prince practices in the areas of personal injury, wrongful death, product liability, class actions, wrongful termination, real estate and general civil litigation and appeals.

-Prince was born in the Inland Empire, the son of Ralph H. Prince (1925-2003), who was elected seven times as City Attorney of San Bernardino, the longest tenure in the city's history.
+Prince was born in the Inland Empire, the son of Ralph H. Prince (1925-2003), who was elected seven times as City Attorney of San Bernardino, the longest tenure in the City's history.
 Tim Prince graduated with Highest Honors in the 100th graduating class from San Bernardino High School.
-Upon earning Gannett Foundation, Rotary Life and other academic scholarships, Tim Prince attended University of California, Berkeley, where he graduated with Highest Honors and Distinction in Scholarship in Political Science.
+Upon earning Gannett Foundation, Rotary Life, and other academic scholarships, Prince attended the University of California, Berkeley, where he graduated with Highest Honors and Distinction in Scholarship in Political Science.

-Prince has served the public and legal profession for 22 years, practicing law with former San Bernardino County Bar Association presidents Caywood Borror, James Dunn, Richard Scott and M. Stanford Tomlinson.
+Prince has served the public and legal profession for over 30 years, practicing law with former San Bernardino County Bar Association presidents Caywood Borror, James Dunn, Richard Scott, and M. Stanford Tomlinson.
 Borror and Tomlinson both received the prestigious James B. Surr Award, the highest honor of the local bar.
-For the last ten years, Prince has been partner at Tomlinson, Nydam & Prince, LLP in San Bernardino, now Tomlinson & Prince, L.L.P., responsible for major product liability, wrongful termination and personal injury litigation, representing both injured persons and businesses.
+For the last twenty years, Prince has been a partner at Tomlinson, Nydam & Prince, LLP in San Bernardino, now Tomlinson & Prince, responsible for major product liability, wrongful termination, and personal injury litigation, representing both injured persons and businesses.
 His many courtroom victories include a jury verdict on behalf of a 58-year-old employee fired by a San Francisco engineering firm.

-He is active in many local civic organizations such as the Rotary Club of San Bernardino, where he served as President in 2007-08.
-He has also served as Director of the Downtown Business Association, Trustee of the Native Sons of the Golden West, Community Action Fund Director of Planned Parenthood of Orange and San Bernardino Counties and currently sits on the Board of Directors for Habitat for Humanity.
-His past offices include Club President of the California Alumni Association as well as Resolutions Chair of the San Bernardino County Bar Association.
+He has been active in many local civic organizations such as the Rotary Club of San Bernardino, where he served as President, Director of the Downtown Business Association, Community Action Fund Director of Planned Parenthood of Orange and San Bernardino Counties and Habitat for Humanity, where he served as President.
+Mr. Prince also currently serves as President of the Native Sons of the Golden West Arrowhead Parlor 110, Board Member of the San Bernardino City Library Foundation and Parliamentarian of the Veterans Caucus of the California Democratic Party.
+His past offices also include Club President of the California Alumni Association as well as Resolutions Chair of the San Bernardino County Bar Association.
 Prince served as Judge Pro Tempore of the San Bernardino Superior Court.
-He donates his time and legal experience to the Legal Aid Clinic of San Bernardino and California State University, San Bernardino Legal Clinic.
+He donates his time and legal experience to the Legal Aid Clinic of San Bernardino and California State University San Bernardino Legal Clinic.

-Prince was honored as 2009 Citizen of Achievement by the League of Women Voters.
-He founded and served as Chair in 2007 of the San Bernardino Summit, a city-wide event which revitalized civic pride.
+Prince was honored in 2021 and 2022 as San Bernardino County's Best Attorney in the fields of Personal Injury, Accidents and General Practice by the Readers Choice Awards of the San Bernardino Sun.
+He was recognized as Citizen of Achievement by the League of Women Voters.
+He founded and served as Chair of the San Bernardino Summit, a city-wide event that revitalized civic pride.
 Prince authored and fought for the eventual passage of a smoking ordinance in San Bernardino, which made that City a leader in public health.
-His Outstanding work was recognized by an award in 2002 from the San Bernardino County Department of Public Health.
-He was chair in 1997 of the campaign defeating Measure S, a property tax that would have significantly impacted San Bernardino businesses as well as individuals.
+His outstanding work was recognized by an award from the San Bernardino County Department of Public Health.
+He was chair of the campaign defeating Measure S, a property tax proposal that would have significantly impacted San Bernardino businesses as well as individuals.